Conversly/db-ingestor/scripts/README.md

 ## Notes

-- The script handles "NaN" values in the `userId` field by converting them to "unknown"
+- The script handles "NaN" values in the `userId` field by using a fallback default value
+- `chatbotId` must be a cuid2 string format (e.g., "clxxx-example-cuid2-id")
 - Empty text fields are skipped with an error log
 - Each embedding generation has a 30-second timeout
 - Database insertions have a 10-second timeout